Chess-Spyder/pgn4people-poc/README.md

 The next section of this README is [Context](#context), which provides the *why*.
 It discusses:
 * [Portable Game Notation (PGN)](#portable-game-notation-pgn).
 Since you’re reading this in the first place, you might well know enough about PGN to skip that discussion.
 * [The problem addressed: PGN was designed to be read by computers, not people](#the-problem-addressed-pgn-was-designed-to-be-read-by-computers-not-people).
-Unless you’re already convinced that traditional PGN interfaces are less than highly satisfactory for users to navigate complex game trees, I recommend looking at this section.
+Unless you’re already convinced that traditional PGN interfaces kind of suck for navigating complex game trees, I recommend looking at this section.
 * [Survey of the better existing interfaces](#survey-of-the-better-existing-interfaces).
 In particular, the example of Lichess’s Study facility attempting to display meaningfully a test PGN file is good to keep in mind before you see in [the following section](#the-pgn4people-interface-approach) how very differently __pgn4people__ presents the same file.

 The next section after Context is the *what*: [The pgn4people interface approach](#the-pgn4people-interface-approach).
-If you’re already familiar with PGN interfaces and their frustrations, feel free to jump here directly.
+If you’re already familiar with status quo PGN interfaces and their frustrations, feel free to jump here directly.

 After you read this section, and consider the example of using __pgn4people__ it gives, you’ll understand what the __pgn4people__ paradigm is all about.
 You don’t need to actually install and run the code to fully understand __pgn4people__.